Prag8855/aab/content/guides/permanent-residence.md

 - [ ] **A translator** (optional)
     You can bring a translator or a German-speaking friend.
 I recommend [Red Tape Translation](/out/red-tape-translation-interpreter).
 [Relocation consultants](/guides/relocation-agency-in-berlin) and [immigration lawyers](/guides/english-speaking-lawyers-berlin) can also translate for you.

-In the email, they might ask for more documents.
-If you wait a really long time for an appointment, they might ask for more recent documents.[^32]
+The appointment takes 15 to 60 minutes.[^4] You spend most of that time in the waiting room.

-The appointment takes 15 to 60 minutes.[^4] You spend most of that time waiting.
-The *[[Ausländerbehörde]]* employee might ask you questions in German, to see if you speak German.
-Be ready to answer questions about your height and your eye colour.[^1]
+The *[[Ausländerbehörde]]* employee will ask you questions in German.
+They will ask about your height, your eye colour, and the size of your apartment.[^1]

 If they approve your permanent residence, they must print the plastic card.
 This takes a few weeks.
 You might get a temporary certificate while you wait.[^31] It allows you to stay in Germany, but it's not a valid travel document.
 It does not allow you to re-enter Germany.